-In 2013, Drake had already been nominated for 12 Grammys at that point in his career, so the recognition was overdue.
-Drake beat out Lupe Fiasco's Food & Liquor II: The Great American Rap Album.
+On his winning night, Drake ended up beating out Lupe Fiasco's Food & Liquor II: The Great American Rap Album.
 Pt.
 1, Nas' Life Is Good, The Roots' Undun, Rick Ross' God Forgives, I Don't and 2 Chainz's Based on a T.R.U.
 Story — all widely acclaimed projects from some of hip-hop's biggest stars.